 The university will deliver interdisciplinary training with students selecting modules from the Engineering and Manufacturing MSc programmes.
 All students will also study modules on research skills. business, ethics, social responsibility and policy.

 The programme is structured to deliver cohort-based training, offering significant student benefits by promoting cross-disciplinary interactions and creating a stimulating and supportive network.
 This is achieved by year one entrants being based at Warwick, establishing a “sense of cohort and shared research mission”.
-During the four-year programme, each graduate will spend extended periods working with their chosen industrial partner on real world industrial research.
+During the four-year programme, each graduate will spend extended periods working with their chosen industrial partner on real-world industrial research.

 The programme is designed to exploit the first-class research expertise and facilities of the School of Engineering and WMG, with extensive direct industrial input and training delivery embedded throughout.
-Please see overview of the course here.
+Please see the overview of the course here.

 The CDT covers two key research streams:

 This stream focuses on the underpinning technologies for mobility applications and their connectivity to electrical power grids and networks through the emerging UK industry in Wide-Bandgap Power Electronics.

 Please visit the Power Electronics Applications and Technology in Energy Research (PEATER) Group webpage for more specific information on research areas at https://warwick.ac.uk/fac/sci/eng/research/grouplist/electricalpower/peater/;

 Stream 2: Connected and Autonomous Vehicles

 This stream focuses on the deployment of advances in Connected and Autonomous vehicles to address a variety of national needs such as improving safety, energy efficiency, comfort and convenience.
 For more specific information about the areas of interest, please visit our Intelligent Vehicle Research web page at: https://warwick.ac.uk/fac/sci/wmg/research/smarter/.